mishmanners/TalksandEvents/Talks/GitHubCopilotCDF24.md

 ## Abstract

-t's time you meet your AI pair programmer.
-Do you find yourself stuck on a chunk of code?
-Unsure of how best to center a div?
-GitHub Copilot can help.
 Get unstuck by seeing suggested lines or code, whole functions, and learn more about your development journey through having code explained, and even translate your code into other languages.

 Find out more about GitHub Copilot, new features, updates, and see a demo.